jamiec7919/vermeer/docs/quickstart.rst

   Radius of the disk in world units.

 Samples
   Number of samples to take from this light.
-This value is squared to give actual number taken.
-Default is 1.
+This value is raised to the power of 2 minus 1 (i.e. 2^(n-1)) to give actual number taken.
+This is also modified by MIS.
+Default is 1 which means 1 sample, a value of 0 here means don't sample.

 SphereLight
 +++++++++